Major League Baseball draft: Draft order

 From the 2023 draft, as part of the new collective bargaining agreement (CBA), the general draft order in the first round will be based on a lottery participated by 18 teams which did not make the postseason in the past season to determine the first six picks in the draft, with the three worst clubs having an equal chance of winning the top overall pick.
 The postseason teams are determined by which round the team was eliminated, first teams eliminated in the Wild Card Series, then Division Series, League Championship Series losers, the World Series loser, and last the World Series winner).
 Additionally, within each playoff group, teams will be sorted by revenue-sharing status and then reverse order of winning percentage.
 In each subsequent round, the first 18 selections are still determined by the preceding season's standings and the remaining picks are also based on the postseason clubs' results.
 Revenue-sharing recipient teams are limited to receiving lottery picks in two consecutive drafts and non-recipients can get one of the top six selections in a single draft year only.
 Also, a lottery-ineligible, non-postseason club can only select 10th overall or lower.
 The 2022 CBA ratified the draft's reduction to 20 rounds.
-Unlike other professional sports drafts, MLB teams cannot trade their draft picks.
+Unlike other professional sports drafts, MLB teams can only trade certain draft picks, limited to those awarded in the Competitive Balance Rounds.

 The order was the reverse order of the previous year's standings, until 2022.
 If two teams finished with identical records, the previous year's standings of the two teams was the tiebreaker, with the team having a worse record receiving the higher pick.